core-wg/oscore/draft-ietf-core-object-security.md

 # Observe Without Intermediaries {#observe-without-intermed}

 OSCORE is designed to support proxy operations, but may also be used in applications without intermediaries.
 In settings where there are no intermediaries performing Observe operations, the Observe processing may be simplified as is specified in this section.
-The processing specified in this section is incompatible with Observe processing specified elsewhere in this document.
+The processing specified in this section is not interoperable with Observe processing specified elsewhere in this document.
 Applications must ensure that all nodes of a given deployment use the same Observe processing.

 According to the Observe processing of this appendix the CoAP endpoint using Observe with OSCORE MUST set Inner Observe.
-Any value of the Outer Observe MAY be ignored by the endpoints.
+Any value of the Outer Observe MUST be ignored by the endpoints.
 The processing specified elsewhere in this document applies, with the modifications described in the remainder of this appendix.

 The processing specified in {{observe-option-processing}} and {{observe-replay-processing}} is omitted.